 The solution: I built a gimballed laser prototype to point out the stars.
-The input is the right ascension (RA), and declination (DEC).
-Since RA and DEC are effectively fixed, the prototype uses GPS to compute where it is, and where it needs to more (with the help of some orbital mechanics), to point out the star with the laser.
-An overview slide deck is below:
+The inputs are the right ascension (RA) and declination (DEC).
+Since RA and DEC are effectively fixed, the prototype uses GPS to compute where the laser pointer is, and where it needs to move (with the help of some orbital mechanics), to point out the star with the laser.
+An overview slide deck is below.

 The video demo is below:

 My favorite aspect of this project was the stateflow operation of the menus.
-I used some of the skills I picked up from my intership programming PLCs, and applied it here.
+I used some of the skills I picked up from my internship programming PLCs and applied it here.
 The diagram is below: